Vikaspuri1830/TuitionMate/README.md

   - Generates summary reports of total fees collected and pending dues.
   - Displays real-time updates on financial transactions.

+## 🗄️ SQL Implementation

+The Fees Management System utilizes **SQLite3** as its database, ensuring efficient data storage and retrieval.

+### 🔹 How SQL Solved the Problem
+- **Efficient Data Management**: Storing student and fee records in a structured database eliminated manual tracking.
+- **Quick Data Retrieval**: Optimized SQL queries allowed for seamless search and reporting functionalities.
+- **Automation**: Automatic calculations of pending and paid fees simplified administrative tasks.
+- **Data Integrity**: Constraints like **FOREIGN KEY** and **CHECK** ensured data consistency.

 ## 📌 Required Software
 - **Python 3.x** (must be installed before running the project)
 - **SQLiteStudio** (for database visualization, optional but recommended)